The Paleo diet: What is Paleo, and does it work?

 Potential health benefits of the Paleo diet

 Like any diet that severely limits what you can eat, initially, this plan can lead to weight loss.
-One study found that over a six month period, Paleo dieters shed about 17 pounds and kept most of it off for two years.
+One study found that over a six month period, people following a Paleo diet shed about 17 pounds and kept most of it off for two years.

 Weight loss aside, are there other reasons to go Paleo?
 Some fans claim that it can prevent or cure conditions such as autism, dementia, and polycystic ovarian syndrome, to name a few.
 Trouble is, there are no studies to support these assertions.
 There has, however, been published research on insulin levels, blood pressure, and cholesterol.
 Yet much of this has relied on extremely small studies.
 And because the results have been inconsistent at best, many health experts urge caution in interpreting it.
 But, despite its restrictive nature, a Paleo diet can have real health benefits for certain people, says Cording.
 “People who previously ate a lot of processed foods rich in sodium, sugar, and trans fats may notice positive changes in blood sugar and cholesterol when they stay on a Paleo diet for a longer period of time,” she notes.
 That said, you can easily reap the benefits of these changes with a more flexible, less restrictive weight-loss plan.